JEAlfonsoP/evm-tracing-comparison/nethermind/nethermind_traces.md

 https://jsonlint.com/
 could be of a great help. (thanks to @ralexstokes, @holiman)

-Now the access to blocks have been granted, evaluation for latest block will be proposed.
-(In Progress)
+Now the access to blocks have been granted, evaluation for any block and any transaction will be proposed.